Why Do I Feel Restless? Symptoms And Treatment For Restlessness

 Getty/MoMo Productions

-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) lists restlessness as a symptom of several mental illnesses.
-Although you don’t have to have a mental illness to experience distressing amounts of restlessness, below are a few potential causes you can discuss with your doctor or therapist.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), lists restlessness as a symptom of several mental illnesses.
+Although you don’t have to have a mental illness to experience distressing amounts of restlessness, you may want to discuss a few potential mental health-related causes of the condition with your doctor or therapist.

 Anxiety disorders